ravener/go-path-to-regexp/README.md

 See also the README for the [JavaScript path-to-regexp](https://github.com/pillarjs/path-to-regexp) not all of the concepts is documented here currently.

 ## The future.
 This is the path matching library JavaScript frameworks like [express](https://npmjs.com/package/express) and [koa-router](https://npmjs.com/package/koa-router) use.
-I'm a fan of those frameworks and I want to see a Go framework similar to them and to make that happen I ported this little part of it and hope that someone will make it happen someday.
-I'll make it happen if no one does ;)
+I'm a fan of those frameworks and I want to see more Go frameworks similar to them.
+So here's a starting point to port some of the JavaScript ecosystem ;)

 ## TODO
 - `Compile` "Reverse" Path-to-Regexp API